 - Minimum of 12 pages (excluding title page and TOC)

 - Title page

-- Table of contents
+- Table of Contents

-- Section headers

 - 1.5 line spacing

 - 12-point font

 - 1.25" margins

-- Minimum of five applicable references and citations
+- Minimum of five applicable references and citations.

-- No more than 20% direct quotes (as verified by Turnitin)

 I do not consider "Wikipedia" as a reliable source for academic research.
 The paper can be on any topic related to ethics and legal issues in information systems, however, the instructor must approve the subject in advance.
-A one-page abstract or "executive summary" outlining the topic is due by February 1st.
+A one-page abstract or "executive summary" outlining the topic is due by January 28th.
 Submit your abstract in the dropbox "Term Paper Abstract" folder.
-Failure to timely submit the abstract may result in a ten-point reduction in the final paper grade.
-The final term paper is due on or before April 12th.
-Submit your final term paper in the dropbox "Final Term Paper" folder.
+Failure to timely submit the abstract will result in a ten-point reduction in the final paper grade.
+The final term paper is due to me on or before April 7th.
+Submit your final term paper in the dropbox "Final Term Paper: folder.
 I do not expect to allow any extensions on the due date/time so plan ahead.